Introduction to Project Management

-Project management is often summarised in a triangle (see Figure 1).
-The three most important factors are time, cost and scope, commonly called the triple constraint.
-These form the vertices with quality as a central theme.
+Often, a triangle, commonly called the "triple constraint", is used to summarise project management (see Figure 1).
+The three most important factors are time, cost and scope.
+These form the vertices with quality as the central theme.

 - Projects must be within cost.